-These Caterpillars are green mottled with brown, with a broad dark dorsal band, and black and white diagonal lines on each segment.
-The caterpillars have a grey thorax, and there are pairs of tubercles on the thorax and the tail.
+These Caterpillars are a variable dull green, with white diagonal lines on each segment, and white lines along the sides.
+The caterpillars have a dark grey thorax, and there are pairs of tubercles on the thorax and the tail.

 The caterpillars are always attended by the small black ants :

 The caterpillars have been known to feed on a variety of plants, such as :

 The caterpillar usually pupates between leaves or in the debris at the base of the foodplant.